Important Skills for Food Server Jobs

 Being a food server is not an easy job.
-The work can be physically grueling as you're on your feet for long shifts, often rushing from table to table, sometimes carrying heavy trays of food.
-Being a server requires diplomacy, a good memory, and the ability to interact with a wide swath of personalities, from colleagues in the back and front of the house to customers.
+The work can be physically demanding.
+You are on your feet for long shifts, often rushing from table to table, sometimes carrying heavy trays of food.
+Being a server requires diplomacy, a good memory, and the ability to interact with a wide variety of personalities, both as customers and coworkers.

 That said, food service can be lucrative, rewarding, and even fun.
-Food service can be a fun and personally rewarding job.
-It can also be quite lucrative, depending on the establishment.
-Some servers rely on minimum wage checks.
+It can also be lucrative, depending on the clientele.
+Some servers rely primarily on minimum wage checks.
 Others take home thousands in tips each month.
-Whether you work at a high-end fine dining establishment, or a local diner, the skills listed here are fairly universal, and when applied well, will impact that consistency of your income.
+Whether you work at a high-end fine dining establishment, or a local diner, the skills listed below are fairly universal, and when applied well, will impact your income earning potential.

 Food servers must be cheerful and friendly, no matter how stressed, tired, or frustrated you may be.
-You may be responsible for fifteen tables at once, but for the family, you're serving in a given moment, you are their one contact with the restaurant.
-Their dining experience depends on you.
-Likewise, kitchens can be stressful and tense places.
-A cranky waiter can throw off a kitchen's mood.
+You may be responsible for fifteen tables at once.
+But your customers should feel that you care for them individually.
+Their dining experience depends on you staying positive and friendly.
+Likewise, kitchens can be stressful and tense.
+A demanding waiter can have a negative effect on the mood of the kitchen staff.
 Being pleasant and enjoyable to be around are important qualities in both the front and back of the house.